 Studies have not been done to see if shingles can make it harder to get pregnant.

 Studies have not been done to see if having shingles in pregnancy could cause other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces at birth).
-However, shingles has not been seen to increase the chance pregnancy complications.
+Studies of perinatal maternal herpes zoster infection suggest no intrauterine transmission to the fetus.

 Studies have not been done to see if having shingles in pregnancy could cause long-term problems in the child.

-Breastfeeding with shingles:
+Breastfeeding while I have shingles:

 The virus that causes shingles has not been found in breast milk.
-It is important to keep the baby from coming into direct contact with the rash or blisters to lower the chances of spreading the virus.
-If you suspect your baby has any symptoms that could be due to either chickenpox or shingles, contact the child’s healthcare provider.
-Talk with your healthcare provider about all of your breastfeeding questions.
+However, it is important to keep the baby from coming into direct contact with the rash or blisters to lower the chances of spreading the virus, which could cause the baby to develop chickenpox.
+If lesions are present on the areola, the milk should be pumped and discarded until the rash has scabbed over.
+If you suspect your baby has any symptoms of chickenpox, contact the child’s healthcare provider.

 Please click here for references.